ThatGuyAgis/theagis_website/README.md

 In my free time i try to get the best out of it, will start developing a mobile app for my Youtube Channel as well.
 I am a Mobile Developer so that will probably be better coded.

+***Future Plans:***

+* Add a Mobile App to offer site's functionality with extras
+* Develop an Extension for Browsers to notify user of a stream or a new youtube video
+* Develop Site to Extend Functionality further.(maybe add "blog" functionality)

-* I will update this File as anything important happens *
+* I will update this File as anything important happens